sx107/kastle-refactored/LFO_Remaster/README.md

 ## Main changes
 - Whole 10 bits of ADC resolution are used for frequency setup instead of just 8
 - Rungler is properly randomized in initialization (made using EEPROM)
-- curveMap is cut out, LFO response to the frequency modulation is pseudo-logariphmic
 - Square output is now completely symmetric and clean
 - LFO reset done in a separate PCINT0 ISR and can react to short pulses even at low LFO frequencies
 - LFO max frequency is now faster and it can be used as a sub-oscillator, which opens a lot of audiorate modulation creative possibilities